math4tots-misc/xc/README.md

     it's not subclassable, since constructor initializer lists are not supported.

+  * 'nil' is kind of a pseudo-concept.
+    You can test for nil with 'is nil'/'is not nil', and uninitialized pointer variables start out as nil.
+    But all the above are special syntactic rules.
+    'nil' is not a true expression.

 ## TODO

   * Right now, new string objects are created every time a string literal is